Paymenter/Docs/development/extensions/index.md

 Make sure to select your extension path when asked.

+Paymenter will automatically register the page or resource for you. (only when the extension is enabled)

 ## Configs

 Every extension can have its own configuration.
 You can add a configuration via the `getConfig` function.